Breaking the Silence (organization): Criticism

-Critics of the organization, including the Israeli right wing and governmental figures, have claimed that it lacks credibility due to the anonymity of reports and that fabrications and exaggerations could be published, a claim the organization refutes saying that it corroborates and individually verifies each account before publication, and that it held accounts including "hair-raising testimonies" which it could not independently corroborate.
+Critics of the organization, including the Israeli right-wing and governmental figures, have claimed that it lacks credibility due to the anonymity of reports and that fabrications and exaggerations could be published, a claim the organization refutes saying that it corroborates and individually verifies each account before publication, and that it held accounts including "hair-raising testimonies" which it could not independently corroborate.
 BtS has been criticised for publishing testimonies instead of handing them over to the army.
 BtS said it did provide testimonies to the army in earlier years, but stopped doing so since the military police starting investigating the testifiers themselves, and that military police investigations only rarely lead to indictments or convictions.
 Many testimonies are not anonymous, and include names and faces, and the organization says that the anonymous ones are so to protect the soldiers behind them from investigation or out of privacy concerns.
-The organization has been criticized for being foreign funded, which it doesn't deny, and according to journalist Haggai Matar doesn't matter, because "[e]very country has an agenda and interests.
+The organization has been criticized for being foreign funded, which it does not deny, and according to journalist Haggai Matar does not matter, because "[e]very country has an agenda and interests.
 Every organization, every institution and every individual person has an agenda.
 What's wrong with having an agenda?
 It's the testimonies themselves that deserve to be debated, not who paid the book binder and the graphic designer who created the cover art."
 The organization holds most of its events in Israel, in addition to holding overseas events.